DiscoverAI/ai-intro/README.md

-# ai-intro
+# AI Introduction
-An introduction to AI and common buzz words
+An introduction article to AI and common buzz words around it.